-Here are some resources on seme (攻め) in English listed by Books, Associations, Authors and Sites (below).
+Here are some resources below on seme (攻め) in English listed by Books, Associations, Authors, Websites, Videos and Quotes on Seme.
 For those unfamiliar with the term:

 Seme as defined in the dictionary is “an attack, the offensive, assault, or siege”.
 In Kendo, it can also be defined as pressure; that is, to pressure the opponent before the attack. – AUSKF

 Put plainly, seme is the process of searching for a means to break the deadlock of kamae in order to put yourself in the advantageous situation where an opportunity to execute a valid strike presents itself. – Oya Minoru